boostup/react-semantic-ui-kit/README.md

 # React Semantic UI Kit

-A responsive UI kit for the Web based on [Create React App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) & [Semantic UI React](https://react.semantic-ui.com/introduction).
+A responsive UI kit for the Web based on [Semantic UI for React](https://react.semantic-ui.com/introduction).

 ## Current status

-As it stands today, this kit consists of around a dozen UI components (please refer to the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap) section).
+As it stands today, this kit will consist of around a dozen UI components.
+Please refer to the [_Component_](https://github.com/boostup/react-semantic-ui-kit#components) section of the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap).
 Approximately a third of them are at a "new born" stage.
 Meaning, there is no error handling or edge case management.
-However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll BE building our components on top of very mature and stable libraries, I don't anticipate a lot work on those aspects.
+However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll be building our components on top of very mature and stable UI library, I don't anticipate a lot work on those aspects.
 The rest of the components are yet to be implemented.

 ## Vision
-The idea is to build a UI kit which provides support to chrome/blink on desktop and touch devices as the first global milestone.
-Then, React Native as the second one.
+The idea is to build a UI kit which provides support to chrome/blink on desktop and touch devices as **the first global milestone**.
+Then, React Native as **the second one**.
 However, I personally am only just starting with React, so I know next to nothing about the specifics of React Native.
 It does need to be taken into account since the beginning of this project though.

-The vision is to compose a UI Kit which allows for quick development of prototypes to show client, create POCs or apps for personal use mainly.
+The vision is to compose a UI Kit which allows for rapid prototyping to blow your (potential) clients' mind or knock your boss' socks off on how quickly you can put something together.
+This UI Kit could also simply help you build apps for your own personal use or for building POCs quickly, especially when coupled with the [demo site features](https://github.com/boostup/react-semantic-ui-kit#features) which are based on Create React App and [other dependencies](https://github.com/boostup/react-semantic-ui-kit#main dependencies).

 This doesn't feel so far fetched given [the rich component library](https://react.semantic-ui.com/introduction) that Semantic UI has brought to the community.

-What about you?
-Like me, don't you need a quick and performant UI kit solution to develop all the app ideas you've accumulated over the years?
-So many APIs are available; so many apps we can build nowadays!

 ## Composition vs Inheritance
 This project shouldn't be extremely long or difficult.
 The tasks here consist in developping new components on top of existing ones found in the Semantic UI React component library.
 Most of the work should be achievable mainly through composition.